Apple Pecan Phyllo Crisp (Small Batch)

 • Line a baking sheet with parchment paper.

-• Roast pecans on a baking sheet and toast for about 7-10 minutes.
+• Roast pecans on a baking sheet and toast for about 7-10 minutes in the oven.
 Omit oil, there will be enough fat in the crisp.
-You can also buy roasted pecans instead.
+Alternatively, you can buy roasted pecans.

 • Chop pecans finely and mix with bread crumbs, sugar and cinnamon.